If you are using Salesforce Lightning, refer to Configuring In-Application Context-Sensitive Help.

 - Do I want my authors to spend the time necessary to manually identify the context value for the relevant part of each screen in every uPerform® document they create?

 - What value do I place on “auto-scrolling?”
 When auto-scrolling is used the help content opens at the location relevant to the user’s current screen versus simply at the top of the help content.
-Refer to the Setting Up Context Sensitive Help section of the Managing Content manual for more information about “auto-scroll.”
+Refer to the Introduction To Context-Sensitive Help for more information about “auto-scroll.”

 - How much effort am I willing to apply in order to benefit from auto-scrolling?
 Auto-scroll functionality requires context values be stored in the .udc at the step level: auto-tagging does this automatically but it can be done manually.